UAE – November 18-27, December 4-5, 8-14, 2015

 Pass by 2 large reflecting pools and enter a huge open area – all small marble mosaic inlaid with wonderful marble flowers.

 All windows are double pane cut crystal glass with 5-sided stars etched on the inside.
-All columns have inlaid marble or mother of pearl flowers.
+All columns have inlaid marble or mother-of-pearl flowers.
 The walls of the entrance are covered in bas-relief marble flowers.

 Inside the main hall is the largest carpet in the world at 6,600 sq. m – made of silk/wool by 2,000 women taking 20 months.
-With a green background, it is riot of flowers and round centres under each of the chandeliers, mirroring the chandeliers.
+With a green background, it is a riot of flowers and round centres under each of the chandeliers, mirroring the chandeliers.
 The raised lines every 5’ that look like seams are the prayer lines like in any mosque.
 Made of 24-carat gold and red, green and gold crystal balls, the largest central chandelier weighs 12 tons.
 20 groups of 4 solid marble columns support huge arches.

-Wahat Al Karama.
-This memorial, opposite the eastern side of the Grand Mosque, was inaugurated in 2016 in memory of Emiratis who have given their lives in service to the nation.
-The main monument, a leaning stack of 31 mammoth aluminium-clad tablets inscribed with poems and quotations from prominent UAE figureheads, sits in front of a Memorial Plaza fashioned from Turkish travertine stone centred around a shallow, circular pool which reflects both the panels and the Grand Mosque just across the busy highway.Image result for Abu Dhabi: Wahat al KaramaEmirates Palace.
+Emirates Palace.
 You don’t have to check in to check out this over-the-top 5-star hotel.
 It was built at the cost of Dh11 billion – a boggling use of marble, gold and crystal (1002 Swarovski chandeliers!) throughout as well as the ATM that dispenses solid gold bars.
 With nearly 400 rooms and suites, 114 domes and a 1.3km private beach it is also colossal.
 Enjoy classic English afternoon tea (Dh225) or wander around the lobby ogling ancient art from China, Egypt, Africa, Greece and Rome on display at the world-renowned Barakat Gallery.

 Across the road are the Jumeriah Ehibab Towers, three gleaming glass and stainless towers, shown in the ‘Fast and Furious” movie.

 Capital Gate (Leaning Tower of Abu Dhabi), is a skyscraper over 160 meters (520 ft) tall, 35 stories high designed to incline 18° west.
-The inclination is achieved by an engineering technique, known as pre-cambering, that allows floor plates to be stacked vertically up to the 12th story and staggered, one over another, between 300 to 1,400 millimeters (12 to 55 in).
+The inclination is achieved by an engineering technique, known as pre-cambering, that allows floor plates to be stacked vertically up to the 12th story and staggered, one over another, between 300 to 1,400 millimetres (12 to 55 in).
 The gravitational pressure caused by the 18° incline is countered by the pre-cambering, using a core of concrete reinforced with steel, with the core deliberately built slightly off-center.
 It is also anchored to the ground by 490 piles which are drilled 20 to 30 meters (66 to 98 ft) underground.

-In 2010, Guinness World Records recognized Capital Gate tower as the world’s “farthest manmade leaning building”, built to lean 18° west more than four times that of the Leaning Tower of Suurhusen.
+In 2010, Guinness World Records recognized Capital Gate Tower as the world’s “farthest manmade leaning building”, built to lean 18° west more than four times that of the Leaning Tower of Suurhusen.
 Capital Gate is one of only a handful of diagrid buildings in the world.
 Others include London’s 30 St Mary Axe (Gherkin), New York’s Hearst Tower, and Beijing’s National Stadium.

-Image result for Abu Dhabi leaning towerAbu Dhabi Corniche.
+Abu Dhabi Corniche.
 One of the most pleasant developments in recent years is the expansion and extension of the waterfront Corniche, with its white sandy beaches and wide Mediterranean-style promenade.
-You can rent a sun bed and beach umbrella here; Fridays are busiest.
+You can rent a sun bed and beach umbrella here; Fridays are the busiest.
 Shisha cafes are spread across the grassy verge next to the Corniche and are great for soaking up some local ambience.
 A great way to get around is by bicycle.

 Abu Dhabi Heritage Village.
 This fortress-like compound lets you catch a glimpse of life in the pre-oil days, with a souq, mosque, barasti house and Bedouin encampment complete with goat-hair tents.
 Watch craftsmen at work and study displays of Bedouin jewellery, traditional clothing, cooking utensils, camel harnesses and equipment used by pearl divers and merchants.
 Not very interesting.